Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

-\subsection{Item Factor Analysis}
+\subsection{Item factor analysis}

-Item factor analysis can be seen as an extension of factor analysis for binary or ordinal data.
-In the present article, we concentrate on binary outcomes and discuss extensions of the proposed framework to a mix of continuous, binary and ordinal items in the Discussion (Section \ref{sec:discussion}) and in Appendix \ref{sect:mixed_outcome}.
+IFA can be seen as an extension of factor analysis for binary or ordinal data.
+In this article, we focus on binary outcomes and discuss possible extensions of the proposed framework to mixed data types---continuous, binary, and ordinal---in the \sm{} \citep[\se S5]{chacon-montalvan2025supplement}.